What is C2 Proficiency?

 Reading & Use of English carries 40% and the rest of the tests each carry 20% of the total mark.

-Candidates can access their results through the Cambridge English Results website.
+Candidates can access their results on Candidate Result website.
 For paper-based exams, these will be available after 4 to 6 weeks.
 For computer-based exams, they will be available after 2 to 3 weeks.

-From 2015, results will be reported on the new Cambridge English Scale (replacing the candidate profile and standardised scores).
+Results will be reported using Cambridge English Scale.
 You will receive a separate score for each of the five skills (reading, use of English, writing, listening and speaking).
 These scores are averaged to give you an overall result for the exam.

 There are three Pass grades: